 If you are an international student or exchange student, you will be automatically enrolled in iMED, a temporary health insurance that provides you with basic coverage during the three-month waiting period for MSP.

-Canadian citizens or permanent residents are advised to join the Global Campus Health Plan during that three-month MSP waiting period.
+If you are a Canadian citizen or permanent resident, and have applied for MSP coverage, you are advised to join the Global Campus Health Plan during the three-month MSP waiting period.

 Extended Health Insurance

 All students are automatically enrolled in the UBC Students’ Union Okanagan (UBCSUO) Health & Dental Plan when registering for classes (except exchange students paying tuition at their home university).
 Extended health insurance covers up to 80% of the cost of prescription medicine, dental care, vision care, and travel insurance.

 - All UBC students are required to have extended health insurance.

 - If you are an exchange student and you pay tuition at your home university, you are not automatically enrolled in the UBCSUO Health & Dental Plan.
 You may, however, be eligible to apply once you arrive at UBC.
 It is important that you have extended health and dental coverage while you are in Canada.
 Refer to the UBCSUO for more information.

 Already covered by an extended health & dental plan?

 You can request to opt out of the Health & Dental Plan.
 If you register for term one (Winter Session) and you want to opt out, you must do so within the first three weeks of classes or within the first three weeks of your registration date, whichever is later.
 Contact the UBCSUO Office in the UNC for more information.